vdamewood/siliko/Readme.txt

 Known Issue / Goals

+* Documentation needs to be moved into Docbook XML files.
 * Not all functions have been implemented.
-* The hash table code used to select functions needs to be cleaned up.
 * The GUI program needs to be documented.